CodeReform/codereform.github.io/_tabs/about.md

 In this blog I note down my ideas on different topics of computer science, so please don't expect a strict format, I blog pretty much about anything, soft skills, technical, design, or any other idea I have in my mind!

-Icurrently live and work as a Senior Software Engineer in Dublin, enjoying being involved in various technology meetups and events.
+I currently live and work as a Senior Software Engineer in Dublin, enjoying being involved in various technology meetups and events.

 ---